soundpress/RulesOfNYC/docs/c19/index.rst

 (b) Principals.

    (1) A Broker who arranges a loan for his or her principal must give that principal a copy of the lender's commitment and of all other documents provided by the lender to the Broker.
+The Broker must be able to provide proof of compliance with this paragraph upon the request of any party or the TLC.
+The Broker must also be able to provide proof of compliance with the requirements of 35 RCNY § 62-15(c), if applicable.